dtetruash/prep/README.md

 1. `npm run build` to build the vue project
 2. `firebase deploy` to deploy to firebase
+3. You might be asked if you would like to delete firebase functions - type `N`

 **Note:** You will need to login to firebase by using `firebase login`!